William Fincke

-Early years
+Early life

 Fincke was born in New York City in 1878.
 His father, William Mann Fincke, was a businessman.
 His step-brother was Lincoln Ellsworth.
 Fincke attended preparatory school at The Hill School in Pottstown, Pennsylvania.
 He graduated from The Hill School in 1897.

 Fincke enrolled at Yale University, where he played football in 1899 and 1900.
 He was also a member of Yale's track team for three years and the captain of the track team during his senior year.
 In 1900, he was selected as a consensus All-American while playing at the quarterback position for the undefeated Yale Bulldogs football team.
 Fincke was a member of the Fraternity of Delta Psi fraternity (St. Anthony Hall) while attending Yale.
 He was also a class deacon and the chairman of the Class Supper Committee.
 He graduated from Yale's Sheffield Scientific School in 1901 with a Ph.B. degree.